Forth Worth Title Dispute Attorney

-At the Beyer Law Firm, in Downtown San Antonio, our goal is to find the answers for you and get you full rights to your property.
+At the Beyer Law Firm, our goal is to find the answers for you and get you full rights to your property.
 We are tireless in our representation of clients facing title disputes, including disputes where large properties and millions of dollars are at stake.
 If your rights to your property are under attack, call (210) 579-0926.

 We can represent individuals and businesses in any title dispute action, including:

 - Rent/lease-to-own agreements: The law has changed drastically on rent/lease-to-own agreements and many attorneys are not up to date on it.
 We are.

 - Disputes over contract terms: If someone disagrees with your interpretation of your purchase agreement or other contract, we’ll investigate.

 - Title disputes arising out of probate: Understanding who owns what real property during probate can be a mess when title disputes get in the way.
 We can help.

 - Right of possession: We can investigate who has the legal right to use and occupy your property.

 - Trespass and adverse possession: Do you believe someone is trespassing on your property, or that you now have a right to the property’s title by living on it?
 Call us.

 - Tri panel cases (fraudulent claim/lien on title): We have extensive knowledge of the construction laws that influence these cases.

 - Boundary disputes and easement disputes: Where does your property line end?
 Does someone have the right to travel on or use your land?
 We’ll help you find answers.